Oxford Berlin Partnership

 ”Happy in Berlin?
 English Writers in the City, the 1920s and Beyond” was the largest project to date developed by colleagues at the Centre for British Studies and Oxford.
 It is led by the Centre’s fellow Prof Stefano Evangelista (Trinity College, Oxford) and Prof Gesa Stedman.

 During the summer of 2021, the three-part exhibition of the same title could be visited in Oxford and Berlin.
-Currently, a travelling exhibition is being developed, based on the part of the exhibition that was shown at Humboldt-Universität.
+Currently, a travelling exhibition has been developed, based on the part of the exhibition that was shown at Humboldt-Universität.

 The project website happy-in-berlin.org documents how writers ranging from Christopher Isherwood to the less well-known Alix Strachey experienced Berlin, which places were important to them, and what they wrote about their time in Berlin.